briandoll/blockchained.io/about.md

 Blockchain.io aims to show what the blockchain is being used for, in hopes to spur the next great blockchain-enabled idea.

+See something that should be added, removed, or improved?
+[Let me know.
+I'd love for this to be a collaborative effort.](https://github.com/briandoll/blockchained.io#readme)

 -- [@briandoll](https://twitter.com/briandoll)